A research by David Paternotte

 1 – 3 May: 6th ILGA Regional Conference for Eastern and South-Eastern Europe, in Bratislava (Czechoslovakia), hosted by Ganymedes.

-6 August: the United Nations openly discuss homosexuality for the first time. o Speech by Prof. Douglas Sanders on behalf of ILGA in the name of Human Rights Advocates in the Sub-Commission on Prevention of Discrimination and Protection of Minorities.
+6 August: Speech by Prof. Douglas Sanders on behalf of ILGA in the name of Human Rights Advocates in the Sub-Commission on Prevention of Discrimination and Protection of Minorities, raising homosexuality for the first time in a UN rights forum.

 2 – 4 October: 4th ILGA Asian Regional Conference in Manila (Philippines).